empowering the future of louisiana agriculture

 Scholarship applications must be submitted to your local Farm Bureau office by February 28, 2019.
 For more information contact Marsha Lieux by e-mail or phone at 225-922-6240.

-Applicants or their parents must be current members of the Louisiana Farm Bureau Federation.
+Applicants or their parents must be current members of Louisiana Farm Bureau Federation.

-Applicants must have earned a cumulative grade point average of 2.5 or higher for four years of high school.
+Applicants must have earned a cumulative grade point average of 2.5 or higher for 4 years of high school

 Applicants must attend an accredited Louisiana college or university during the fall and spring immediately following their high school graduation.
 The scholarship may not be deferred.